dubstepdragon/consent-cards/README.md

 ## Planned updates

-- world persistence, vrchat is rilling out persistence so I'll be incorporating thet into the system
+- world persistence, vrchat is rolling out persistence so I'll be incorporating thet into the system
 - customizable cards, i want to do some cosmetics with the cards so there can he tails horns and so on
 - visual toggles, so people can easily turn them on and off bith locally and in the world
 - Editor window, for easily putting the tool into your world and changing information for the cards.